Click on any picture to view a larger image.

 that this possibly was the main purpose of both types of

-structures.
 Many of the European monuments bear striking

 resemblance to our carving.
 At Maes Howe, the structure